-Groundwater-level measurements shall be collected monthly.
+Groundwater level measurements shall be collected at least quarterly (e.g., in October, January, April and July), except when required more frequently per the Basin's Pumping Reduction Plan (Section 16.1.1).
 The groundwater level data will be used to support adaptive management of the Basin and to support required data analysis and reporting.
 The following data collection protocols should be followed by the field technician:

-- Water level measurements should be taken in wells that are not influenced by recent pumping.
+Water level measurements should be taken in wells that are not influenced by recent pumping.
 Measurements should be taken at least two hours, and preferably longer, after the well was last pumped.
-Multiple measurements can be collected from the well to verify that equilibrium has been reached. - Depth to water (DTW) shall be measured by an electronic sounder, chalked steel tape, or datalogging pressure transducer.
+Local knowledge of a particular well's behavior may be used to determine a suitable waiting period if two hours is insufficient.
+Multiple measurements can be collected from the well to verify that equilibrium has been reached.

+- Depth to water (DTW) shall be measured by an electronic sounder, chalked steel tape, or datalogging pressure transducer.
 As required by 23 CCR § 352.4(a)(3), DTW shall be recorded to at least the nearest 0.1 foot and preferably to the nearest 0.01 foot.
 Other measurement methods such as airlines and acoustic sounders may not provide the required accuracy of 0.1 foot. - DTW shall be measured from a specific, easily identifiable, and clearly marked reference point (RP) on the well casing.
-As required by 23-CCR § 352.4(a)(4), the reference point elevation (RPE) should be surveyed relative to the North American Vertical Datum of 1988 (NAVD 88) to an accuracy of 0.5 foot and preferably to an accuracy of 0.1 foot or less.
+As required by 23 CCR § 352.4(a)(4), the reference point elevation (RPE) should be surveyed relative to the North American Vertical Datum of 1988 (NAVD 88) to an accuracy of 0.5 foot and preferably to an accuracy of 0.1 foot or less.
 Hand-held GPS units likely will not provide vertical elevation measurements accurate enough to meet these requirements. - For artesian or flowing wells, site-specific procedures should be developed to collect accurate water level data.
 This procedure may require the installation of a temporary manometer where the flow is directed to a vertical tube that is tall enough to prevent the flow so the height of the water can be measured above the RP.
 Alternatively, the well could be capped with a valve and a separate pressure gauge, and the water pressure is measured after closing the valve and the pressure converted to feet of water (one pound per square inch equals 2.31 feet of water height). - Groundwater elevation shall be calculated as: